 Jerash indicates a real example of the Roman urbanism characterized by its freestanding structures ornate with marble and granite which most of them survived until our day and the rest resorted by scientists from .all over the world

 .
-Jerash is a Jordanian city full of heritage and history ,the city was within a group of Romans ten cities(Decapolis) and was inhabited for two thousand years ,our travel to Egypt agency offers some packages including tours to Petra and Jerash ,the city is divided into two half's the modern quarter and the historic quarter which the kingdom of Jordan government do its best to protect and look after the preserved Roman monuments ,here's a guide of best places our team will take you to during middle east tours.
+Jerash is a Jordanian city full of heritage and history ,the city was within a group of Romans ten cities(Decapolis) and was inhabited for two thousand years ,our travel to Egypt agency offers some packages including tours to Petra and Jerash ,the city is divided into two half's the modern quarter and the historic quarter which the kingdom of Jordan government do its best to protect and look after the preserved Roman monuments ,here's a guide of best places our team will take you to during Egypt and Jordan Tours.

 The colonnaded street